acollign/netrunner-wiki/Progress-Report,-July-2015.md

 ## Other notables

 1. Rez-cost modifications for IQ and "space ice" (Asteroid Belt, Nebula, Wormhole, Orion).
-2. Better support for "the first time this turn" requirements, leading to more correct implementations of Near Earth Hub, Autoscripter, and Symmetrical Visage.
+2. Better support for "the first time this turn" requirements, leading to more correct implementations of Daily Business Show, Autoscripter, and Symmetrical Visage.
 3. Last month we implemented Wyrm... this month, JoelCFC25 continues the "just in case _anyone_ uses these" mission with Hellion Alpha Test, Shiro, Monolith, and Helium-3 Deposit.
 4. Joel also worked on fixing interactions between HQ Interface and Gang Sign / Raymond Flint.
 Multiple Gang Signs still give problems, but a single Sign will stack correctly with HQI.

+As of this writing, we are at __87.7%__ card automation up to _The Underway_!

+## Coming soon

+1. Crisium Grid and Cerebral Static.
+2. Options for flagging games as Beginner/Intermediate/Expert and as Friendly/Serious/Tournament.
+3. Manual selection of access order.
+3. __Lots__ of new cards :D.

+## Contribute

+Jinteki.net is an open-source project of love run and paid for by mtgred (Worlds 2014 runner-up!) and other volunteers.
+You can contribute by reporting bugs and even submitting fixes and new implementations on our GitHub page.